d12frosted/elpa-mirror/melpa/wucuo-readme.txt

                        Info-mode)))))

 This program assumes Flyspell is already set up properly.
-If you have problems on Flyspell configuration, check  wucuo's website.
+If you have problems on Flyspell configuration, check wucuo's README.

 To ignore specific typo, you can set `wucuo-extra-predicate'.